cornell-brg/torng-uecgra-scripts-hpca2021/uecgra-analytical-model/README.md

     % python map-llist-eeff.py
     % python map-susan-eeff.py

-Note -- The analytical results are very similar but do not exactly match those of our RTL simulations because our discrete-event performance model implements an eager fork but the RTL does not.
+The analytical results are very similar but do not exactly match those of our RTL simulations because our discrete-event performance model implements an eager fork but the RTL does not.